 So that’s all great for the buyer and the seller but what about you – the Real Estate Agent?
 A sale can’t be held up because you haven’t gotten the WDIR yet.
 That sale will also hold up your commission, so what you really need is a report when YOU need it.
 Not just quickly, though – you need it done correctly and quickly.
 A Wood Destroying Inspect Report is actually a legal document, so ensuring you have a professional creating it is incredibly important.
 That doesn’t mean you want to wait too long for one.
 You need a pest inspector that is not only professional and accurate but one that will respect your time.

 Waltham Pest Services can give you more than both.
 Our certified inspectors are not only trained year-round but our Board Certified, on-staff Entomologists are right behind them to make sure identification, as well as treatment solutions, are exact.
-We’ve also been at this for more than 125 years – that many years of experience affords us a certain amount of expertise that speaks for itself.
+We’ve also been at this for 130 years – that many years of experience affords us a certain amount of expertise that speaks for itself.